BruceChanJianLe/ros2-dds/README.md

 sysctl net.core.rmem_max net.ipv4.ipfrag_time net.ipv4.ipfrag_high_thresh
 ```

+Do note that if the values differs from our settings, just perform a reboot or
+run the temporary solution as the config files will kick into action only on
+the next boot.

 ### 3. Configure CycloneDDS Profile

 Note to select your network interface based on your need, if you only do